 When John McCready left school in 1957, he had a reputation for being “very aggressive in sport” but not suited to academic pursuits.
 He saw an advert in the newspaper – “A Career In The Record Business” – and he got an interview.
 McCready was shocked when Philips Electrical Industries of NZ Ltd. gave him the job.
 The music-mad teen would run the company 13 years later.

-He gained experience in the warehouse and in the office work and was sent on training courses such “time management.”
+He gained experience in the warehouse and in the office work and was sent on training courses such as “time management.”
 McCready applied to work with A&R boss Keith Anderson and eventually was transferred to his department.
 When Anderson moved to Australia to do A&R, McCready got his job.

 At Philips, the music business had to develop in a harsh regulatory environment.
 All companies had to have import licences to bring specific products into New Zealand and NZ assembled cars and NZ brand guitars and amps were the norm.